SpatialDays/STAC_Portal_Products/README.md

 The functions to read the GeoTIFFs as arrays, stack, align, and resample them, etc. are located in notebook_functions.py, along with cloud and water masking functions.
 Functions for fractional_coverage_classifier and shoreline extraction functions from Satellite Applications Catapult are located in utilities.py.

+Imagery data that was used to test and develop these products is stored in dropbox (Data/STAC_Portal_Data/) as a zipped folder.
+This folder can be unzipped and placed inside the folder with the code to run the Python scripts locally.

 ## File Structure:
 **AncillaryData** -> folder contains endmembers_landsat.csv, which is used for fractional coverage classifying.